-The Company's success is also dependent on the availability of suitable qualified staff.
-The number of persons skilled in the acquisition, exploration, development and operation of oil and gas properties in the jurisdictions the Company operates is limited, and competition for such persons is intense.
-If the Company is unable to attract, develop or retain key personnel, its business may be adversely affected.
+The Company's success is also dependent on the availability of suitably qualified staff.
+The number of persons skilled in the acquisition, exploration, development and operation of oil and gas properties in the jurisdictions the Company operates is limited, and competition for such persons is intense; it is not guaranteed that the Company can attract and retain all such qualified personnel.
+The Company also employs senior personnel who have institutional knowledge that requires transference to incoming employees.
+If the Company cannot retain their employees, transfer institutional knowledge to new employees, or attract new employees with the necessary skills and training, the Company could experience negative impacts, as well as increased costs to recruit skilled professionals.